onezisone/Course3/README.md

 In this repository, you find:

 * run_analysis.R : the R-code run on the data set
-* Tidy.txt : the clean data extracted from the original data using run_analysis.R
+* TidyDataSet.txt : the tidy data set extracted from the original data using run_analysis.R
-* CodeBook.md : the CodeBook reference to the variables in Tidy.txt
+* CodeBook.md : the CodeBook reference to the variables in TidyDataSet.txt
 * README.md : the analysis of the code in run_analysis.R

 ##Study design and data processing